dylanlott/vedh/docs/research/deck-provider-feasibility.md

 This document names one recommendation; it does not choose the branch.
 That is Task 2's `checkpoint:decision`, held for a human.

+---

+## 5. Decision (Task 2 checkpoint)

+**Selected: Moxfield.**

+**Decided by:** the user (dylan), at the Task 2 `checkpoint:decision` in `01-07-PLAN.md`.
+**Date:** 2026-08-05.

+This diverges from Section 4's recommendation above, which named Archidekt — the only candidate whose hard gate condition (response-shape stability, D-15) could actually be evaluated with observed evidence, while Moxfield's could not be evaluated at all within this spike's bounds.
+The user weighed that evidence and chose Moxfield anyway.
+That is the user's call to make at this checkpoint, not a correction to this record: Section 4's recommendation is left exactly as it was written before this decision, as the historical record of what the neutral comparison actually found.

+### Open blockers gating enablement

+Selecting Moxfield here does not make it usable.
+Two blockers, both already identified in Section 2 above, must be resolved before `DECK_PROVIDER_ENABLED` may be turned on for this provider in any real deployment:

+**(a) Authorization.** `api.moxfield.com/robots.txt` is a blanket `Disallow: /` (re-verified 2026-08-05, unchanged from Section 2.1's original observation).
+Automated access to that host requires either a credentialed developer program Moxfield may or may not operate (not discovered by this spike — see Section 2.8) or some other explicit authorization and agreed terms.
+Until that authorization exists, no request to `api.moxfield.com` should be made by this codebase, in test or in production, and none is made anywhere in the code this decision produced.

+**(b) Unobserved response contract.** No Moxfield deck response body has ever been captured (Sections 2.1–2.4).
+Task 3's adapter therefore ships with its normalizer deliberately unimplemented — see `server/deck_providers.go`'s `moxfieldAdapter` and `errMoxfieldContractUnverified` — rather than a fabricated field mapping.
+A real, authorized sample response is required before that seam can be filled in.

+### What Task 3 built instead

+Per the user's explicit direction at this checkpoint — build the skeleton, with the response contract marked unverified rather than invented — Task 3 shipped hostname-keyed routing plumbing through plan 01-06's secure fetch client (`newSafeProviderClient`, `fetchDeckProviderURL`), gated by the same default-off kill switch (`DECK_PROVIDER_ENABLED`/`providerEnabled()`), with an explicit fail-closed seam (`moxfieldAdapter.normalizeToDeckText`) where the response normalizer will go once blocker (b) above is resolved.

+This is scaffolding, not a working Moxfield import: a `moxfield.com` deck URL still resolves to the same paste-fallback product-language message today as it did before this task, the difference being that the message is now reached via a real hostname-routing decision (`deckProviderAdapterFor`) and a real, genuinely-invoked (and genuinely-failing) normalizer, rather than an unconditional stub.
+Every test added for this is hermetic — a spied `deckProviderFetch` or a direct call to the adapter's `normalizeToDeckText` with an in-memory byte slice — and none reaches any live Moxfield host, per this task's own constraint and per the standing project-wide prohibition on any test depending on a live provider.

+See `.planning/phases/01-measured-deck-import-foundation/01-07-SUMMARY.md` for the full account, including the deviation from this plan's originally anticipated Task 3 shape (a fixture-tested working adapter, or a no-go) that this decision produced.